drewlee/cookie_utility/README.md

 Arguments:
 * **name** - the name of the cookie to retrieve the value for, specified as a string

-if a cookie with the specified name cannot be found, boolean false is returned otherwise the value of the cookie is returned as a string
+If a cookie with the specified name cannot be found, boolean false is returned otherwise the value of the cookie is returned as a string.

-example:
+Example:
 ```javascript
 var email = Cookie.get('useremail');
 ```